coconutcalendar/coconut-open-api-js/README.md

 - `actingAs(identifier: number)`

-Set a relationship which will tell the API to use the given staff identifier as the booker when creating an appointment.
+Set a relationship which will tell the API to use the given staff identifier as the booker when creating a queue appointment.

 - `at(location: number)`